Lessons

 Extensions

-These lessons can be done in any order after completing the fundamentals.
+These can be done in any order after the Fundamentals.
 Each one explores a different aspect of how modern language models work.

 Scaling up